pdsmart/tranZPUter/README.md

 Below are pictures of the current design and files uploaded onto github are relatively stable, WIP files wont be uploaded.

+#### To Do
+a) Write the ZPU C/C++ code to take control of the MZ80A, save/update/restore the Video Memory (for Menu system), convert the Main/sharpmz.?
+Menu/control code, and additional glue to use the SD card.<br/>
+b) Convert the T80 CPU to act as a Z80 upgrade for the MZ80A.

+### Images of the tranZPUter daughter board
 #####

 ![alt text](https://github.com/pdsmart/tranZPUter/blob/master/docs/IMG_9630.jpg)
+Underside of the daughter board showing a 40pin standoff connector.
+The original Z80 CPU is removed, located onto the daughter board which is then connected by the 40pin standoff to the main board.

 ![alt text](https://github.com/pdsmart/tranZPUter/blob/master/docs/IMG_9631.jpg)
+Topside of the daughter board without the Z80 or CYC1000 devices.

 ![alt text](https://github.com/pdsmart/tranZPUter/blob/master/docs/IMG_9637.jpg)
+Topside of the daughter board with the Z80 and CYC1000 in place.

 ![alt text](https://github.com/pdsmart/tranZPUter/blob/master/docs/IMG_9681.jpg)
+The original motherboard, the tranZPUter daughter board is located top right and the 40/80 column and RFS daughter boards can also be seen in place.

 ![alt text](https://github.com/pdsmart/tranZPUter/blob/master/docs/IMG_9636.jpg)
+A test to verify that the board sits correctly within the MZ80A computer.

 ![alt text](https://github.com/pdsmart/tranZPUter/blob/master/docs/IMG_9640.jpg)
+A power on test and verification.

 ## Credits